Pitt Meadows, British Columbia, Canada: What to pack, what to wear, and when to go [2024]

 April

-In April, Pitt Meadows is cool.
-Temperatures routinely are in the low 50s F (mid 10s C) and occasionally jump into the low 70s F (low 20s C) range.
+In April, Pitt Meadows is chilly.
+Temperatures routinely are in the low 50s F (mid 10s C) and sometimes jump into the low 70s F (low 20s C) range.
 At night, lows are in the low 30s F (single digits C).
 This is also a rainy time for Pitt Meadows, with of the days of the month having rain.
 In April, humidity reaches as high as 60%.

 What to wear/what to pack: